aimas-upb/kinect-calibration/README.md

 - Compute rotation matrix and translation vector (math)

-- Extract the cameras' coordinate systems and apply transformations.
+- Extract the cameras' coordinate systems and apply transformations (always from one camera to the other).

 # reference